 Organizations are increasingly using more and more data in their everyday operations.
 A data scientist interprets the raw data and extracts valuable meaning out of it.
 They then use this information to find patterns and develop solutions that an organization needs to grow and compete.

-If we must define a data scientist, it would be someone who makes value out of data.
 Wondering what exactly constitutes the job of a data scientist?
 Well, no points for guessing, a day of a data scientist revolves around - as the job title suggests - data and data everywhere.

 The data scientist job description involves fetching information from various sources and analyzing it to get a clear understanding of how an organization performs.
 The scientist uses statistical and analytical methods plus AI tools to automate specific processes within the organization and develop smart solutions to business challenges.
 After interpreting the data, they present the results in a clear and interesting way.
 The objective is to help the organization analyze trends to make better decisions.
 Thus, a good data scientist needs to have the right combination of technical, analytical, and communication skills.